OntimizeWeb/docs/_pages/guide/prerequisites.md

 ## Python ##

-You need to have installed Python (`v2.7` recommended, `v3.x.x` is __*not*__ supported).
+You need to have Python installed (`v2.7` recommended, `v3.x.x` is __*not*__ supported).
 Download the installer [here](https://www.python.org/downloads/){:target="_blank"} according your operating system.

 ## Git ##

-It is also necessary to install Git tool for being able to download resources from Imatia repositories of code.
+Git is also necessary to be able to download resources from Imatia's code repositories.
 Download the installer [here](https://git-scm.com/downloads) according your operating system.

 ## Visual Studio Code ##

 It is not absolutely necessary to use this IDE, if highly recommended, but certain .dll inherent in installation for some of the tools Ontimize compilation of web applications are needed.
 Download the installer [here](https://code.visualstudio.com/download/){:target="_blank"} according your operating system.

+While the use of this IDE is not required (although it is recommended), the dynamic libraries installed with the IDE are used by some of the Ontimize compilation tools.
+Download the installer [here](https://code.visualstudio.com/download/){:target="_blank"} according your operating system.

 ## Troubleshooting ##

-Here are shown some solutions to common problems related to node installations on different operating systems.
+Here are some solutions to common problems related with Node.js installations on different operating systems.

-### Node addons ###
+### Node.js addons ###

 Install dependencies needed by the Node.js native addon build tool (`node-gyp`):